llpeterson/e2e/rpc.md

-1. A protocol that manages the messages sent between the client and the server processes and that deals with the potentially undesirable properties of the underlying network
+1. A protocol that manages the messages sent between the client and the server processes and that deals with the potentially undesirable properties of the underlying network.

-2. Programming language and compiler support to package the arguments into a request message on the client machine and then to translate this message back into the arguments on the server machine, and likewise with the return value (this piece of the RPC mechanism is usually called a *stub compiler*)
+2. Programming language and compiler support to package the arguments into a request message on the client machine and then to translate this message back into the arguments on the server machine, and likewise with the return value (this piece of the RPC mechanism is usually called a *stub compiler*).

 [Figure 2](#rpc-stub) schematically depicts what happens when a client invokes a remote procedure.
 First, the client calls a local stub for the